 It couldn’t happen without a mechanism to receive and process that generosity.
 That pathway is the Estes Valley Library Friends & Foundation, a 501(c)3 nonprofit that works in harmony with our tax-supported library, elevating the good to great.

 Sarah Walsh has been working with our library for nearly two decades, from serving on the Board of Trustees, to fundraising work, to her current role as Development Director.
-This week, Sarah answers some of our questions about the power and process of library giving.
+Below, Sarah answers some key questions about the importance and the process of library giving.

 What is the “friends” part of the Library Friends & Foundation?